eteeselink/fakethat/README.md

             // piGenerator Mock object.
             var circle = new Circle(piGenerator, 2.0);

-            // we manually keep track of whether piGenerator.GeneratePi was called bool wasCalled = false;
+            bool wasCalled = false;

             // stub the Pi Generator with an in-place block of code